charlieconnell/Empatica_E4_wristband_analysis/README.md

 # Empatica_E4_wristband_analysis
-Python scripts that can be used to organize multiple participant files collected via the Empatica E4 wristband
+Python scripts that can be used to organize multiple participant files collected via the Empatica E4 wristband.
+The Empatica E4 wristband can be used to monitor physiological signals in real time.
+The watch outputs measures of blood volume pulse (bvp), heart rate (hr), motion activity via a triaxial accelerometer (acc), electrodermal activity (eda) and peripheral skin temperature (ibi).
+Event markers can also be inserted by the user.
+This script provides the option to normalize the data relative to an event marker button.
+For more information about the Empatica wristband, please refer to their website: https://www.empatica.com/en-eu/

 The file structure and their associated functions are outlined below: